g-jgreen/documentation/content/patterns/payload.md

 send(null, {observedState : "done", rawData : rawData})
 ```

-Inside the script, you can use all javascript funcitons, a lot of [sanboxed packages](api/sensors-and-actuators/#sandbox) and many waylay specific [utility functions](api/sensors-and-actuators/#utility-functions).
+Inside the script, you can use all javascript functions, a lot of [sandboxed packages](api/sensors-and-actuators/#sandbox) and many waylay specific [utility functions](api/sensors-and-actuators/#utility-functions).

 Let's start a task using this template (e.g. saved as "payload") in the reactive mode like this: